Strategic Plan: 2018

 severe interpersonal trauma by narcissistic/borderline parents.

-4.1 Demand mental health providers competence in ACEs, trauma informed care, child psychological abuse and neglect, narcissistic and/or borderline pathogenic parenting, recovery modalities.
+4.1 Demand mental health providers are competent in Adverse Childhood Experiences ACEs, trauma informed care, child psychological abuse and neglect, narcissistic and/or borderline pathogenic parenting, and recovery modalities.

 4.2 Provide resources as necessary.